 I followed this later with a training in Transpersonal Psychotherapy, focusing largely on these Celtic teaching tales and the Grail myths specifically, but the power of mythology in general, in relation to our souls, or psyches.
 I wrote about this in my first book, commissioned by Element Books in 1993, Riding the Dragon – myth & the inner journey.

-I’ve also had a meditation practice for over 40 years, and use this and key practices like guided visualisation/journeying and reflective and creative practice in much of my coursework, especially the outdoor work.
+I’ve also had a meditation practice for over 40 years, and use this and key practices like mindfulness, guided visualisation/journeying and reflective and creative practice in much of my coursework, especially the outdoor work.
 The aim is not only to help an individual heal themselves, but also to make a positive contribution to healing our desperately-fractured relationship with the rest of the natural world.
 This is via a conscious relationship of reciprocal affinity, which I believe is at the cutting edge of the work needed in the Western world at this time.